Principles of cost optimization

 Monitor and optimize

 Treat cost monitoring and optimization as a process, rather than a point-in-time activity.
 Conduct regular cost reviews and measure and forecast the capacity needs so that you can provision resources dynamically and scale with demand.
-Review the cost management recommendations and take action.
+Review the cost management recommendations and take action to optimize workload costs.
+Use Advisor Score to identify the greatest opportunities for cost optimization for your workload.

 If you're just starting in this process review enable success during a cloud adoption journey .